jakobgoerke/hackthebox-machine-writeups/Tally/Readme.md

 Interesting

 Now we know the ftp password.

-We would just need to guess the ftp user
+We would just need to *guess* the ftp user.
 My general guesses as always are (root, ftpuser, ftp_user, ftp-user, ftp, user and afcourse anonymous logins)

-You can call me a wordlist cause one of them worked!! :D
+You can call me a wordlist cause one of them worked!! :grinning:

 FTP Username: ftp_user
 FTP Password: UTDRSCH53c"$6hys

 ```
 ftp 10.10.10.59
 Name (10.10.10.59:root): ftp_user